TWO talented and enterprising artists who met while training in Paris ran art classes in Helensburgh from 1890-1906.

-They moved home to the now demolished Greenburn (right) on the seafront that year, but the studio did not move there till 189
+They moved home to the now demolished Greenburn (left) on the seafront that year, but the studio did not move there till 189

 Ten years later Miss Ross opened a studio at Albany Chambers, 534 Sauchiehall Street, in Glasgow, and in 1906 both moved home to nearby 71 Grant Street in Glasgow.

 In 1911 Miss Park returned to Dunedin where she lived, worked and exhibited until she died of a heart attack on October 23 1920.